AndreasMadsen/cluster-vhost/README.md

 **Fourth: edit you hosts file**<br>
 *You will need to edit you [hosts](http://en.wikipedia.org/wiki/Hosts_file) file to redirect example.org to you own computer.*

-First open the file in you text editor.
+First open the file in you text editor.<br>
 * On mac and linux you will find a file named `hosts` in  `/private/etc/`.
 * On windows you will find a file named `hosts` in `C:\Windows\system32\drivers\etc\hosts`.